siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_3_measurement_data.md

 In the following sections, we'll explore how to utilize NOMAD's tabular parser effectively to enhance your data documentation and visualization.

-## **NOMAD support for data stored in tabular file formats**
+## **NOMAD Support for Data Stored in Tabular File Formats**
-It is very common to export measurement data into a tabular format such .csv or .xlsx
+It is very common to export measurement data into a tabular format such as .csv or .xlsx.

-NOMAD offers a versatile tabular parser that can be configured to process tabular data with different representations, such as data arragned in columns or rows.
+NOMAD offers a versatile tabular parser that can be configured to process tabular data with different representations, such as data arranged in columns or rows.
 - Columns: each column contains an array of cells that we want to parse into one quantity.
 Example: current and voltage arrays to be plotted as x and y.
 - Rows: each row contains a set of cells that we want to parse into a section, i.e. a set of quantities.
 Example: an inventory tabular data file (for substrates, precursors, or more) where each column represents a property and each row corresponds to one unit stored in the inventory.

-More details on the differnt representations of tabular data can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/tabular.html)
+More details on the different representations of tabular data can be found [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/tabular.html).

 In this workshop, we will work with measurement data from optical absorption spectroscopy and conductivity measurement stored in a the tabular format .csv, with the columns representations which are shown in the figure below.

 ![Alt text](../images/Tabular%20parsers/Example%20data.png)

-Our objecitve is to upload these files into our ELN, make NOMAD parse the data within these files, and then visualize the data in plots that can be viewed NOMAD.
+Our objective is to upload these files into our ELN, make NOMAD parse the data within these files, and then visualize the data in plots that can be viewed in NOMAD.

 To achieve this we will write a schema using the .YAML language and the illustrate how it can be used as ELN in NOMAD.

-### **Step 1: Defining and saving the schema file**
+### **Step 1: Defining and Saving the Schema File**
-Lets start by creating a new schema file with the `.archive.yaml` format, and create a section called Optical_absorption.
+Let's start by creating a new schema file with the `.archive.yaml` format, and create a section called Optical_absorption.

 ```yaml
 definitions: